What’s the best cure for keratoconus? This is a question thousands of people in Australia ask every month.

 Some people have seen a number of eye care practitioners over time and no one has been able to fit them with contact lenses or glasses.
 They are too scared to pursue corneal transplant surgery.
 They then try to function with poor vision and believe it is only a matter of time before they will see nothing at all.

 The reality is that no one goes blind from keratoconus.
 There are currently several options before corneal transplantation might be required, including:

 3. Rigid gas permeable contact lenses.
 (When fitted properly this is the most successful option)

 4. Rigid gas permeable lenses piggybacked on soft disposable contact lenses

 5. Mini-scleral contact lenses

-7. Re-prescribing glasses, soft contact lenses or rigid gas permeable contact lenses after intra-corneal ring segments have been installed in your cornea
+7. Prescribing glasses, soft contact lenses or rigid gas permeable contact lenses after intra-corneal ring segments treatment

 If corneal transplantation is finally required, its success rate is greater than 95% when done by an expert corneal surgeon.
 Please note that glasses or contact lenses are normally required after surgery, but visual quality is normally good to very good once the eye has healed.
 It is important to understand vision correction is still required in most cases.
 Somewhere along the line we always get reasonable vision.